scrapinghub/web-poet/docs/advanced/additional-requests.rst

 Please note that on its own, :class:`~.HttpClient` doesn't do anything.
 It doesn't know how to execute the request on its own.
-Thus, for frameworks or projects wanting to use additional requests in Page Objects, they need to set the implementation of how to download :class:`~.Request`.
+Thus, for frameworks or projects wanting to use additional requests in Page Objects, they need to set the implementation on how to execute an :class:`~.HttpRequest`.

 For more info on this, kindly read the API Specifications for :class:`~.HttpClient`.